tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client_write_iv or server_write_iv, and the additional data input is empty (zero length).
 Derivation of traffic keys is defined in {{traffic-key-calculation}}.

-The plaintext is the concatenation of TLSPlaintext.fragment, TLSPlaintext.type, and any padding bytes (zeros).
+The plaintext input to the AEAD is the the encoded TLSInnerPlaintext structure.

-The AEAD output consists of the ciphertext output by the AEAD encryption operation.
-The length of the plaintext is greater than TLSPlaintext.length due to the inclusion of TLSPlaintext.type and however much padding is supplied by the sender.
+The AEAD output consists of the ciphertext output from the AEAD encryption operation.
+The length of the plaintext is greater than the corresponding TLSPlaintext.length due to the inclusion of TLSInnerPlaintext.type and any padding supplied by the sender.
 The length of the AEAD output will generally be larger than the plaintext, but by an amount that varies with the AEAD algorithm.
 Since the ciphers might incorporate padding, the amount of overhead could vary with different lengths of plaintext.
 Symbolically,

        AEADEncrypted =
-           AEAD-Encrypt(write_key, nonce, plaintext of fragment)
+           AEAD-Encrypt(write_key, nonce, plaintext)

 In order to decrypt and verify, the cipher takes as input the key, nonce, and the AEADEncrypted value.
 The output is either the plaintext or an error indicating that the decryption failed.
 There is no separate integrity check.
 That is:

-       plaintext of fragment =
+       plaintext of encrypted_record =
-           AEAD-Decrypt(write_key, nonce, AEADEncrypted)
+           AEAD-Decrypt(peer_write_key, nonce, AEADEncrypted)

 If the decryption fails, the receiver MUST terminate the connection with a "bad_record_mac" alert.

-An AEAD algorithm used in TLS 1.3 MUST NOT produce an expansion of greater than 255 bytes.
-An endpoint that receives a record from its peer with TLSCipherText.length larger than 2^14 + 256 octets MUST terminate the connection with a "record_overflow" alert.
+An AEAD algorithm used in TLS 1.3 MUST NOT produce an expansion greater than 255 octets.
+An endpoint that receives a record from its peer with TLSCiphertext.length larger than 2^14 + 256 octets MUST terminate the connection with a "record_overflow" alert.
 This limit is derived from the maximum TLSPlaintext length of 2^14 octets + 1 octet for ContentType + the maximum AEAD expansion of 255 octets.